The Latest App Builder Product Release is available FREE for Beta Users

 @8base

-So you want to participate in a hackathon but don't know where to start?
-You will find all the information you need to start your hackathon journey here.
+Do you want to participate in a hackathon but don't know where to start?
+How to join, what you need to know, how to prepare, and all other questions that might be going through your head will be answered here.

 How Long Are Hackathons?

 Hackathons can last anywhere from 12-72h.
-No matter how long they are, time will pass in a flash as time flies while you're having fun!
-You will likely have 36 hours, for example, from Saturday morning to Sunday evening.
+No matter how long they are, time will pass in a flash -- as time flies while you're having fun!
+For example, you will likely have 36 hours from Saturday morning to Sunday evening.

 When surrounded by people excited to bring a new idea to life, you will be in a constant state of flow.
 Even while running on little to no sleep, hours will seem like minutes.
 You may think you're going to be tired, but that will be the last thing on your mind.